David Archuleta back in key on ‘Idol’

 Reality Check: Putting the Idols Back In ‘American Idol’

-Maybe it’s the fact that we’re in our second week of listening to our Idol’s singing Beatles songs and everyone’s been influenced by all the screaming-girls-losing-their-minds footage from the 60s.
+Maybe it’s the fact that were in our second week of listening to our Idol’s singing Beatles songs and everyone’s been influenced by all the screaming-girls-losing-their-minds footage from the 60s.

 Or maybe the contenders this season are so incredibly cute that the ladies in the audience simply cannot stop themselves from shrieking with abandon.
 Whatever the reason, it’s quite clear that there are some excited fans out there.